olaviinha/FinnStonks/README.md

 When `mockData` is `true`, data is mocked instead of fetched from Bloomberg's APIs.
 This way no API calls are consumed during development, when you probably refresh the page many times.

-![Very compact FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm5.png) `veryCompact` setting set to `true`, the top right corner, and two last columns from the right have been clicked to change what information they display.
+![Very compact FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm5.png) `veryCompact` set to `true`, `truncateTo` set to 0, two columns from the right and values on top center and top right corner have been clicked once to change what information they display.

 ### User interactions